-- Keep the messages simple, even when going into the detail. - Use country comparisons and point out differences in practices, technologies, etc. - Provide numbers most numbers presented in this document come from the French context but should be tailored to each country, customised to the age of the building stock, the climate, technology preferences, etc. - Use graphics and images (not presented in this document since they will best fit national contexts).
+- Keep the messages simple, even when going into the detail. - Use country comparisons and point out differences in practices, technologies, etc. - Provide numbers most numbers presented in this document come from the French context but should be tailored to each country, customised to the age of the building stock, the climate, technology preferences, etc. - Use graphics and images.